-The CY7C11481KV18 is organized internally as two arrays of 512K x 18.
+The CY7C1268V18 is organized internally as a single array of 2M x 18.
 Accesses are completed in a burst of two sequential 18-bit data words.
 Read operations are initiated by asserting R/W HIGH and LD LOW at the rising edge of the positive input clock (K).
-The address presented to the address inputs is stored in the read address register.
-Following the next two K clock rise, the corresponding 18-bit word of data from this address location is driven onto the $Q{[17:0]}$ using K as the output timing reference.
-On the subsequent rising edge of K, the next 18-bit data word is driven onto the $Q{[17:0]}$.
-The requested data is valid 0.45 ns from the rising edge of the input clock (K and K).
+Following the next two K clock rising edges, the corresponding 18-bit word of data from this address location is driven onto the $Q{[17:0]}$, using K as the output timing reference.
+On the subsequent rising edge of K the next 18-bit data word is driven onto the $Q{[17:0]}$.
+The requested data is valid 0.45 ns from the rising edge of the Input clock (K and K).
 To maintain the internal logic, each read access must be allowed to complete.
 Read accesses can be initiated on every rising edge of the positive input clock (K).

-When read access is deselected, the CY7C11481KV18 first completes the pending read transactions.
-Synchronous internal circuitry automatically tristates the output following the next rising edge of the positive input clock (K).
-This enables a transition between devices without the insertion of wait states in a depth expanded memory.
+When read access is deselected, the CY7C1268V18 completes the pending Read transactions.
+Synchronous internal circuitry automatically tri-states the outputs following the next rising edge of the negative input clock (\overline{K}) .
+This enables a seamless transition between devices without the insertion of wait states in a depth expanded memory.